alainsopp/Rollercoin-miner-price-optimizer/README.md

 * etc.

 When inside the marketplace, some characteristics about the miners (name, price, power, bonus power, available amount) are displayed.
-This project helps to select the miner that has the best **Power/Cost ratio**
+This project helps to select the miner that has the best **Power/Cost ratio**.

 It does not require any installation and is executed inside the browser console.

 ## How to use it